Rear-End Collision Lawyers in Tampa, Florida

 Who is at Fault in a Rear End Collision in Florida?

-n Florida, a presumption of negligence is the law, which means that the court will assume in all cases that the rear driver is at fault.
+In Florida, a presumption of negligence is the law, which means that the court will assume in all cases that the rear driver is at fault.
 This also means that the victim of a rear-end collision does not have to prove how or why they were rear-ended.
 They only have to prove that they were involved in the accident and that they were injured or received damages due to the accident.
+For example, victims suffering from wrist injuries like carpal tunnel syndrome may pursue a carpal tunnel car accident settlement to recover compensation for their damages.

 The possibility exists, however, that a driver who rear-ends another driver can present evidence in court that puts half the fault with the front driver, such as the front driver stopping suddenly or turning into the path of the rear vehicle.
 They can also have evidence that the front driver suddenly reversed or that their brake lights were not operable.